How Long It Takes to Buy a House: Purchase Timeline

 Your lender is required to send you a closing disclosure at least three business days before the closing.
 It should match your loan estimate or come close.

 You’ll need to send a wire transfer for cash to close one to two business days before closing.
 The closing disclosure will tell you how much money you need to wire.
+If you don’t wire the money, you’ll need to prepare to take a certified check or cashier’s check to the closing table.

-Cash to close is closing costs (unless you chose a no closing cost mortgage) plus your down payment minus your earnest money deposit and any seller credits.
+Cash to close is closing costs (unless you chose a no-closing-cost mortgage) plus your down payment minus your earnest money deposit and any seller credits.

 An option: Prepare to take a certified check or cashier’s check to the closing table.